lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0055
 ^^^^^^^^^^^^^
-**Specification:** The rapid analysis processed data and artifacts must be accessible from the major data processing facilities (e.g. Summit, Base, USDF).
+**Specification:** The Rapid Analysis processed data and artifacts must be accessible from the major data processing facilities (e.g. Summit, Base, USDF).

 **Rationale:** This will probably require replication of the data, analogous to Sasquatch for replicating the EFD data.